-- 1. Secures and manages the physical market site. - 2.
+- 1. Secures and manages the physical market site.
+Leaving it better than we found it. - 2.
 Provides services to our customers that support vendor sales and enhance the overall shopping experience. - 3.
-Encourages customer attendance through community outreach special events and programs designed to enhance the customers experience at the market. - 4.
-Promotes the market through its website, newsletter, social media sites, relevant farmers market brochures, chamber marketing programs and other key community relationships such as the City of Tigard supports non-profit organizations by giving them the opportunity to sell in our Community Booth with profits going directly to the organization. - 5.
-Provides space for the Master Gardener volunteers to dispense gardening advice to customers, answering their questions and helping them with garden related problems.
+Encourages customer attendance through community outreach special events and programs designed to complement the customers experience at the market. - 4.
+Promotes the market through its website, newsletter, social media accounts, relevant farmers market brochures, Tigard Chamber marketing programs and other key community partner relationships. - 5.
+Supports local non-profit organizations by giving them the opportunity to educate patrons and sell in our Community Booth with profits going directly to the organization. - 6.
+Provides space for the Master Gardener volunteers to dispense gardening advice to customers, answering their questions and helping them with garden related problems. - 7.
+Works with the Youth in our community through Market Sprouts Kids Club and other events.